 Our Dallas Oil Worker Injury Lawyers Offer Free Consultations

 If you or a loved one was injured working on an oil rig, or if a member of your family was killed in an oil rig accident, call our law offices today.
-The Queenan Law firm’s Dallas personal injury lawyers represent victims and their families and fight to get them the compensation they need for medical bills, lost wages, and pain and suffering after a serious accident.
+The Queenan Law firm’s Arlington TX personal injury lawyer represents victims and their families and fight to get them the compensation they need for medical bills, lost wages, and pain and suffering after a serious accident.
 To schedule a free consolation on your case, contact our law offices today at (817) 476-1797.